aarribasuc3m/DepthGram/README.md

 10. Comparison_ComputingTimes.R: R code to compare computing times of DepthGram, MS-plot and FOM (as detailed in the Supplementary Materials)

-List of folders:
+List of folders needed:

 1. msplot_code: Code for ms-plot .
-Should be downloaded from  from  https://www.tandfonline.com/doi/suppl/10.1080/10618600.2018.1473781?scroll=top, supplement.rar
+To be downloaded from  from  https://www.tandfonline.com/doi/suppl/10.1080/10618600.2018.1473781?scroll=top, supplement.rar

-2. Sample_Results_Files: sample output files of the simulation study to be used in Figures_Code.R (to reproduce Figure 6 and similar ones)
+2. Sample_Results_Files: sample output files of the simulation study to be used in Figures_Code.R (to reproduce Figure 6 and similar ones).
+Available under request (large RData files)